New Zealand Branch Activities

 Click here for radiation oncology application forms and information

-A new application requirement for 2022 includes a Certificate of Professional Status (COPS) from the Medical Council of New Zealand.
+You are expected to provide a Certificate of Professional Status (COPS) from the Medical Council of New Zealand with your application documents.
+This requirement was introduced in 2022.
 If you have never been registered with the Medical Council of New Zealand, then a COPS (or equivalent) from the jurisdiction in which you are currently registered and working will be required.

 You do not need to submit a COPS from more than one jurisdiction.